mxpiotrowski/corcon-glossary/corpus_linguistics.md

 > Ideally, the research question determines the data to be used, so that all variables can be controlled.
 A corpus is almost always a sample of the linguistic variety to be analysed.
 Only in very few cases – when the entire population is finite, small and accessible – is it possible to work without sampling.
 If, for example, one wanted to analyse all of Nobel’s letters to his mistress it could, in principle, be possible to take all of them (if they were available).
 But usually the linguistic variety to be analysed is too large to be completely analysed and one has to take a sample.
 -@Ludeling2011 [226]

-The corpus type also plays an important role in the selection and the analysis:
+The corpus type also plays an important role in the selection and the analysis.
+Generally speaking:

 > Corpora range in type from general, reference corpora designed to investigate a given language as a whole, to specialised corpora designed to answer more specific research questions.
 They can be carefully planned and have a long ‘shelf-life’, or they can be ‘disposable’ (Bernardini/Baroni 2004), quickly constructed for a specific purpose and as rapidly discarded.
 -@Ludeling2008 [154]